ilopez5/information-retrieval/README.md

 # Assignment 1

+## Merge Algorithm

-My merge algorithm makes use of built-in nature of pointers in the python dictionary.
+To keep track of n lists, I make use of built-in nature of pointers in the Python dictionary.
-I create two dictionaries: one for the current pointers Initially, I pass in every word in the query as a key and set the value to 0.
-This will represent the index in the posting list.
-In addition,
+I create two dictionaries: one for the current pointers and another for the appropriate skip pointers.
+For the skip pointers, I calculate the length of that word's posting list and set the skip amount to Initially, I pass in every word in the query as a key and set the v